 Napoli beats Spal 1-0 in Serie A ahead of Juventus vs. Roma

-Napoli prepared for its midweek clash against Inter Milan by beating struggler Spal only 1-0 in Serie A on Saturday.
+Napoli prepared for Wednesday’s clash against Inter Milan with a narrow victory over struggling Spal.

-Raul Albiol headed in during first-half stoppage time as Napoli dominated to such an extent that the score flattered Spal.

-Napoli moved to within five points of league leader Juventus, which hosted Roma later.

-Napoli dominated and thought it took an early lead but Lorenzo Insigne’s effort was ruled out for offside.
+“We mustn’t think about Juventus because with all the points they’re racking up it could demotivate us,” Napoli coach Carlo Ancelotti said.
+“We need lots of motivation because I have an excellent team here that can achieve great things.”

-The home side found the breakthrough at the end of the half thanks to Albiol’s glancing header into the far side of the net from Dries Mertens‘ corner.
+Napoli dominated but didn’t find the breakthrough until first-half stoppage time thanks to Raul Albiol’s glancing header from Dries Mertens‘ corner.

-Napoli almost doubled its lead after the break as Lorenzo Insigne chipped the goalkeeper from the tightest of angles, practically on the byline, but it came off the frame of the far side of the goal.

-Kalidou Koulibaly should have doubled Napoli’s lead but he headed Fabian Ruiz’s cross narrowly wide of the left post from close range.
-Knowing he should have done better, Koulibaly let out a yell of frustration.

 FIGHT FOR FOURTH